Bite Size Talk: Egyptian Funerary Objects

-An online version of this talk will be released a week after the in-person version.
-Accessing the talks online is free but donations are welcomed, and registration is compulsory.
+An online version of this talk will be released a week after the in-person version on our Youtube account.
 This will be a shorter, modified version of the in-person talk to reflect being conducted online.

 More 2021 bite size talks

 Tues 12 October, 1.30pm – China Clay, Cornwall

 Delve into the Art Gallery & Museum’s latest exhibition with artist Kurt Jackson.